 - a.
-Hotel accommodation for up to 18 overseas participants in Tagaytay City for up to 13 days. - b.
-Appropriate per diem allowances to cover meals and incidental expenses for up to 18 overseas participants for up to 27 days. - c.
+Hotel accommodation for up to 18 overseas participants and two local participants in Tagaytay City for up to 13 days. - b.
+Appropriate per diem allowances to cover meals and incidental expenses for up to 18 overseas participants in Tagaytay City for up to 13 days. - c.
 Assignment costs for local resource persons.